vanallenlab/moalmanac/README.md

 - Identify genomic features that may be related to one another.
 - Create portable web-based actionability reports, summarizing clinically relevant findings.

+You can view additional documentation, including descriptions of inputs and outputs, within the [docs](docs/) folder of this repository.

 ## Getting Molecular Oncology Almanac
 The codebase is available for download through this Github repository, [Dockerhub](https://hub.docker.com/r/vanallenlab/moalmanac/), and [Terra](https://portal.firecloud.org/#methods/vanallenlab/moalmanac/2).
 The method can also be run on Terra, without having to use Terra, by using [our portal](https://portal.moalmanac.org/).
 Accessing Molecular Oncology Almanac through Github will require building some of the [datasources](https://github.com/vanallenlab/moalmanac/tree/main/moalmanac/datasources) but they also contained in the Docker container.